Accountant at work in their office.

 Let’s take a look at:

-Challenges current accounting staffing faces
+Challenges the accounting field faces

-What’s going on in the world of accounting staffing?
+What’s going on in the world of accounting practice staffing?
 While a career in accounting has long been considered a stable, respectable job, the reality is that it’s really hard to be an accountant.

 • Tariff wars